SpongePowered/SpongeDocs/source/server/getting-started/configuration/index.rst

 apply in the related worlds.
 Overriding any less specific configs.
 This follows a simple order: World > Dimension > Global

-Modifying the Configuration using Commands
+Modifying the Configuration Using Commands
 ==========================================

 It is possible to modify most configs through the in-game command ``/sponge config``.
 The syntax for the config